lifthrasiir/roadroller/README.md

 **Learning rate** (CLI `-Zlr|--learning-rate RATE`, API `recipLearningRate` in the options object) adjusts how fast would the context mixer adapt, where smaller is faster.
 The default is 500 which should be fine for long enough inputs.
 If your demo is smaller than 10 KB you can also try smaller numbers.

 **Model max count** (CLI `-Zmc|--model-max-count COUNT`, API `modelMaxCount` in the options object) adjusts how fast would individual contexts adapt, where smaller is faster.
 The model adapts fastest when a particular context is first seen, but that process becomes slower as the context is seen multiple times.
 This parameter limits how slowest the adaptation process can be.
 The default of 5 is specifically tuned for JS code inputs.

+**Model base divisor** (CLI `-Zmd|--model-base-divisor DIVISOR`, API `modelRecipBaseCount` in the options object) adjusts how fast should individual contexts adapt *initially*, where larger is faster.
+The optimal value typically ranges from 10 to 100 for JS code inputs.

 **Number of abbreviations** (CLI `-Zab|--num-abbreviations NUM`, API `numAbbreviations` in the options object) affects the preprocessing for JS code inputs.
 Common identifiers and reserved words can be abbreviated to single otherwise unused bytes during the preprocessing; this lessens the burden of context modelling which can only look at the limited number of past bytes.
 If this parameter is less than the number of allowable abbreviations some identifiers will be left as is, which can sometimes improve the compression.